 Course Requirements: Twenty four credits, divided in such a way that there are 3 credits in each of the following areas: (1) scripture; (2) liturgy/sacraments; (3) Church history; (4) Church/ministry; (5) moral theology; (6) ministry skills; and 6 additional credits in courses in pastoral ministry.
-The selection of particular courses and their assignment to each of the requirement areas is to be done with the approval of the student's academic adviser.
+Particular courses are selected with the approval of the student's academic adviser.